Consumer medicine information

 BeneFIX comes as a white powder in a glass vial.

 Each vial of BeneFIX is provided with a pre-filled diluent syringe containing 0.234% sodium chloride solution and accessories required for making up the solution and injection.
-These include a plunger rod, a sterile infusion set, a sterile vial adapter, sticking plaster, a sterile gauze pad and two (2) alcohol swabs.
+These include a sterile infusion set, a sterile vial adapter, sticking plaster, a sterile gauze pad and two (2) alcohol swabs.

 BeneFIX 250 IU: AUST R 128339